 3. Landing Page Optimization

-To optimize ppc campaigns, we applied our expertise in search marketing, but also had to master the art of landing page creation.
-Here are some of the things we have learned along the way.
-There are key elements that every page of your site should have in order to be an effective landing page.
-When it comes to optimizing your search marketing, digging into the elements of your landing pages is exactly how you grow your conversions.
-Here are the basics:
+To optimize PPC campaigns, we apply our expertise in search marketing, but also master the art of landing page creation.
+We’ve learned many things along the way, and there are key elements that every page of your website should have so that it is an effective landing page.
+Here are the basics on how to build a landing page that will grow your conversions:

 The first thing your landing page needs to do is identify your target customer’s problem.
 In some cases, this is a problem they know they have.
-In others, you need to tell them what their problem is.
-In either case, be sure to state the problem clearly, so they realize right away that you’re addressing a need that they have.
+In other cases, you need to tell them what their problem is.
+Either way, be sure to state the problem clearly, so they realize right away that you’re addressing a need that they have.

 Once you’ve made it clear that you’re addressing a potential customer’s problem, offer to solve it.
 Tell the searcher what you provide, how your product or service solves their problem, and what makes your solution uniquely valuable.

 If you’ve gotten the visitor this far, make sure the conversion process is as simple as possible.
 The visitor is ready to act, so it’s crucial not to turn them away with a complex and time-consuming process.
 Nothing is worse than losing a customer this late in the sales funnel.
 Be clear about what you want them to do.
 If your goal is online purchases, make sure your interface is not tedious and time consuming.
-If it’s phone calls or form submissions you want, make it blatantly clear and easy for them to do so.
+If it’s phone calls or form submissions, then make it blatantly clear and easy for them to do so.